7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 Modern Japanese accessories made with Kaga yuzen

 Kaga yuzen has a 400-year tradition and is characterized by elegant patterns based on nature and classical motifs.
 At this workshop, which has been in operation for three generations, visitors can observe the production process and experience coloring.
 Experiences include coloring a small furoshiki (wrapping cloth) and a one-stroke experience for those who just want to experience the feeling of coloring.
-Earrings and earrings are popular among women, and there are always about five different designs to choose from, including seasonal patterns such as cherry blossoms, fireworks, and maple trees.
-The secret to a good finish is to start with a light color and gradually build up the layers.
-The best way to get the best results is to start with light colors and gradually add blurring to make it look more like Kaga yuzen.
-After coloring, it takes about four weeks for the finished product to be sent to your home.
+Earrings and earrings are popular among women, who can choose from three different designs and color in the outline of the glue.
+The secret to a good finish is to start with a light color and gradually add more colors.
+The trick is to start with a light color and gradually build up to a lighter color, and to add blurring to make it look more like Kaga yuzen.
+After coloring, it takes about four weeks for the finished product to be sent to the customer's home.

 A rare workshop where you can see craftsmen's skills up close